POLICY #5.1

 - speech that substantially disrupts another’s right to freedom of expression that is protected by law;

-- speech that damages University or private property;
+- speech that damages University or private property; and

 - Nothing in this Policy shall be construed as authorizing or condoning the use of University trade or service marks (including but not limited to names, logos, mascots, and imagery) in any materials that may be created or displayed under this Policy without the express written authorization from authorized officials from the University.